keithmedlin/CleverNC/README.md

 * configparser

 ## Import Files
-There are 4 required files to run this script:
+There are 3 required files to run this script:
-* Sections & Enrollments from PowerSchool
+* PowerSchool - Sections & Enrollments
-* All Students in the grade levels you are supporting in Clever
+* PowerSchool - All Students
-* The Student password file, linking students between this file and the All Students file via their student id number.
-* All Teachers
+* PowerSchool - All Teachers

 ### Sections & Enrollments
 In PowerSchool, you'll need to create an Export Template through the Data Export Manager that pulls the following columns from the "Student Information" Category and the Export From "Student: Course Data" -